Cleopatra and her natural products

 A heartwarming story about Cleopatras soap

-I read a Spanish newspaper and in the June 23rd issue of SUR, a very nice story was published by Susana Zamora.
-It is the story of a Spanish woman, Letizia Buzon who gives work to Sirian refugees in a factory in Turkey.
+I read a Spanish newspaper and on the June 23rd issue of SUR, Susana Zamora published a marvelous story.
+It is the story of a Spanish woman, Letizia Buzon, who gives work to Sirian refugees in a factory in Turkey.

 The soap of Aleppo originates in antique Babylonia.
 Known in history as the first soap or also as Cleopatra’s soap.
-Later it traveled to other countries like France where it is known as soap of Marseille and in Spain as soap of Castilla.
+Later it traveled to other countries like France where it is known as the soap of Marseille and in Spain as the soap of Castilla.
 The ingredients are 100% natural with a mixture of 60% virgin olive oil and 40% laurel leaf oil.

-The head of the dermatological department of the 9th of October Hospital in Valencia, Vincente Alonso stated with these exceptional properties this soap is ideal to treat a skin with acne, all type of dermatitis and psoriasis.
+The head of the dermatological department of the 9th of October Hospital in Valencia, Vincente Alonso stated that with these exceptional properties this soap is ideal to treat skin with acne, all types of dermatitis, and psoriasis.

-Since 2015 Mrs. Buzon has led a Spanish company dedicated to the import and export of special machinery used in beauty salons.
+Since 2015, Mrs. Buzon has led a Spanish company dedicated to the import and export of special machinery used in beauty salons.
 She travels a lot and especially to Turkey, where she came in contact with refugees from Aleppo who are still making this soap.